Green Deal Advice

 Designed to help you improve the energy efficiency of your property

 We have the oldest, leakiest and most energy-hungry homes in Europe, so improving the energy efficiency of these buildings is an environmental priority.
-That's why the Green Deal is launching at the end of January 2013.
+That's why the Green Deal was launched at the end of January 2013.

 It's a new Government scheme which provides advice on the measures you can take to save energy, and provides the money upfront to pay for some or all of the home improvements.
 You can only get a Green Deal Plan through an authorised Green Deal Provider.
 Once the work is done, you should be able to enjoy a warmer home with lower fuel bills while the cost is gradually repaid through payments added to your electricity bill.